byulsi/Smart-Data-Feeder/README.md

-# Smart Data Feeder (MVP)
+# Antz (MVP)

-Smart Data Feeder is a Python-based data collection and processing pipeline designed to feed high-quality financial data into LLMs (Large Language Models) like Gemini.
+Antz is a Python-based data collection and processing pipeline designed to feed high-quality financial data into LLMs (Large Language Models) like Gemini.
 It fetches data from DART (OpenDART) and FinanceDataReader, processes it into structured formats (Markdown, CSV), and provides a simple web interface for easy access.

 ## 🚀 Key Features